 Where to stay in Hocking Hills

-To be honest, you need to book quite a way in advance when staying in Hocking Hills.
+To be honest, book quite a way in advance when staying in Hocking Hills.
+Do not wait until the last minute.

 I learned this the hard way!
 I looked for a cabin to rent for a specific weekend in October and, by August, there was nothing available.
 Nothing.